cloudposse/terraform-aws-components/modules/eks/karpenter/README.md

             # See more: https://karpenter.sh/v0.36/concepts/nodepools/#taints
             taints: []
             total_cpu_limit: "1k"
-            # Karpenter provisioner total memory limit for all pods running on the EC2 instances launched by Karpenter
+            # Karpenter node pool total memory limit for all pods running on the EC2 instances launched by Karpenter
             total_memory_limit: "1200Gi"
             # Set acceptable (In) and unacceptable (Out) Kubernetes and Karpenter values for node provisioning based on
             # Well-Known Labels and cloud-specific settings.
 These can include instance types, zones, computer architecture,